-This tree has inspired thousands of people including the late Charles E. Lee of Sanger, California.
-In 1924 he visited what was then General Grant National Park, and found himself standing by the Grant Tree with a little girl.
+This tree has inspired thousands of people including R.J.
+Senior and the late Charles E. Lee of Sanger, California.
+In 1924, R.J.
+Senior visited what was then General Grant National Park, and found himself standing by the Grant Tree with a little girl.
 As they admired the huge tree, the girl exclaimed, "what a wonderful Christmas tree it would be!"

-The idea stayed with Mr. Lee, and in 1925 he organized the first Christmas program, held at the Grant Tree at noon on Christmas Day.
-Mr. Lee, then secretary of the Sanger Chamber of Commerce, and Mr. R.J.
-Senior, president of the Chamber, conceived the idea of an annual ceremony.
+The idea stayed with Mr. Senior, and in 1925, with the help of Mr. Lee, the first Christmas program was held at the Grant Tree at noon on Christmas Day.
+Mr. R.J.
+Senior, president of the Chamber of Commerce, and Mr. Lee, then secretary of the Chamber, conceived the idea of an annual ceremony.
 Mr. Lee wrote to President Calvin Coolidge, who designated the General Grant as the Nation's Christmas Tree on April 28, 1926.

 At one of the early gatherings, Colonel John White, longtime Park Superintendent, expressed the feeling that brings people here year after year.
 "We are gathered here around a tree that is worthy of representing the spirit of America on Christmas Day.
 That spirit is best expressed in the plain things of life, the love of the family circle, the simple life of the out-of-doors.
 The tree is a pillar that is a testimony that things of the spirit transcend those of the flesh."

 Some people have returned many times to rededicate themselves to the spirit of the season in the presence of this magnificent tree.